Vaesea/godottux/README.md

 ## What hasn't been added yet but is planned
 - Old Sounds ("new" (0.5) sounds are used instead for now)
 - Star
-- Tux Doll
 - Worldmap Tux sprite changer
 - Trampolines (Stationary and Portable)
-- Actually good version of the level version of the Rock object
+- Actually good version of the level Rock object
 - Level results
 - Cannon
 - Rocket Launcher
 - Dropper
-- Full Test Levels (World 1 = Welcome To Antarctica recreation, World 2 = Welcome To The Forest recreation)
+- Full Test Levels (World 2 = Welcome To The Forest recreation, castle keys test level, lantern test level)
 - Mr Rocket
 - Mr Tree
 - Snail